 Case Studies & Testimonials

 At the University Business Centres we are passionate about supporting the growth of our businesses.
-Come and meet some of our clients and see what they are saying about our services.
+Come and meet some of our current and former clients and see what they have to say about our services.

 They say that when one door closes another opens.
 For Binary Forge this was certainly the case.
 When their previous employer went into administration in December 2018, Glenn Pugh and Matthew Roberts, decided to set up their own company Binary Forge Solutions Ltd. They started trading in April 2019 and brought on board the team they had previously been working with.